keithrbennett/rexe/README.md

 ### Reading Input from a File

-`rexe` also simplifies getting input from a file rather than standard input.
+Rexe also simplifies getting input from a file rather than standard input.
 The `-f` option takes a filespec and does with its content exactly what it would have done with standard input.
 This shortens:

 ```